 Earth Harbor Mer Bleue Masking Dish: This precious little handmade, hand-glazed ceramic dish is the perfect size for mixing up powdered masks.
 You can use coupon code BECCA10 for a discount.

-Dual-Ended Mask Brush: I searched high and low for one of these!
-It has a silicone spatula on one end (ideal for mixing) and brushes on the other end (for a smooth application).
-It’s sturdy and chic!
+Dual-Ended Mask Spoon: I searched high and low for one of these!
+It’s silicone and has a spatula on one end (ideal for mixing and applying) and bristles on the other end (ideal for gentle exfoliation).
+It doesn’t trap bacteria since it’s silicone, unlike regular brushes.

 Organic Cotton Spa Headband: These are guaranteed to make you look EXTRA cute while masking!
 Oh, and keep your hair clean so you can be as messy as you want with your mask application.